-4. Tape AMS: In tape mode, press and hold to activate Automatic Music Search (allows you to quickly locate the beginning of the tape selection being played or to skip to the next selection).
-Then, press REW (for the beginning of the current
+4. Tape AMS: In tape mode, press and hold to activate Automatic Music Search (allows you to quickly locate the beginning of the tape selection locate the beginning of the tape selection being played or to skip to the next selection).
+Then, press REW (for the beginning of the current selection) or FF (to advance to the next selection).
+The tape MUST have a blank section of at least four seconds duration between programs.